Orcheo: A Modular Full-Stack Platform for Conversational Search: Related Work

 Orcheo builds on LangGraph~\citep{langgraph}, which adds stateful, graph-based orchestration to LangChain and is essential for the iterative nature of CS.
 For deployment, LangGraph Server~\citep{langgraph_server} provides a commercial infrastructure for streaming and multi-tenancy.

-\heading{Conversational AI Frameworks} Several frameworks support conversational AI and CS research.
+\heading{Conversational Search and Conversational AI Frameworks} Several frameworks support conversational AI and CS research.
+The closest CS-specific frameworks to Orcheo are Chatty Goose~\citep{zhang2021chatty} and DECAF~\citep{alessio2023decaf}.
+Chatty Goose codifies a canonical multi-stage conversational passage retrieval pipeline with modular rewriter, retriever, and reranker interfaces plus reproducible CAsT baselines, while DECAF broadens the experimentation space with a more explicitly modular architecture and both sparse and dense retrieval components.
+These systems are important precursors and are the most direct conceptual comparisons to Orcheo.
+Orcheo differs in scope by combining CS-specific modularity with a full-stack execution environment, deployment tooling, credential management, and workflow-level evaluation nodes in a single platform.

 ConvLab~\citep{lee2019convlab} and ConvLab-2~\citep{zhu2020convlab2} offer modular toolkits for task-oriented dialogue, but focus on slot filling rather than open-domain search.
 ParlAI~\citep{miller2017parlai} provides a unified platform for dialogue datasets and agents, though its emphasis is on language models rather than IR.
 More general-purpose platforms like Rasa~\citep{bocklisch2017rasa} and DeepPavlov~\citep{burtsev2018deeppavlov} provide production-ready NLU and dialogue management for building conversational assistants, yet they are designed around intent classification and skill-based architectures rather than retrieval pipelines.

 These frameworks support dialogue research but lack explicit support for the full CS lifecycle, from query processing and retrieval through re-ranking and grounded response generation.
 Orcheo fills this void by providing a unified environment for designing modular, shareable workflows as dialogue-aware graphs.